The Baelfyr

 Ends: Sunday, 7 December 2025

-Activities: Archery, Dancing, Feast or Potluck
+Activities: Fencing, Archery, Dancing, A&S, Feast or Potluck, Royalty present

 The Prince and Princess will be present.